 Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 we’re required to give you pre-contract information and contract confirmation before you agree to buy anything with us.
 We will also give you a copy of our Terms & Conditions.

 When you sign up to become a Robin Hood Energy customer you will have a 14-day cooling-off period.
 If, within these 14 days, you decide to cancel your switch you can do so, without giving us a reason, by phone or by using a ‘durable medium’.
 A ‘durable medium’ means any format that will remain unchanged and that you’ll be able to keep and refer to for as long as you need.
-This means you could inform us via a letter, email, text, or through your online account.
+This means you could inform us via a phone call, letter, email or text.

 You can cancel your contract over the phone or via any durable medium, as listed above.
 It is important that you keep a copy of your cancellation communication.
 You will need a copy of this communication as evidence in case there is a dispute over your cancellation.
 It is your responsibility to prove that you communicated your cancellation with us within the 14 day cooling off period.